 A bachelor's degree will allow you to work as a chemist, but you must obtain a master's or Ph.D. if you wish to conduct research or lead experiments.
 Typically, you will specialize in a certain aspect of chemistry when you earn an advanced degree.

 chemistry degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
-Once you obtain your degree, additional chemistry certifications required to pursue a career in this field.
+In addition to these basic chemistry program qualifications, to serve in some chemistry careers, special certification may be required outside of your degree.

 |Degree||Credit Requirements||Typical Program Length|